terazus/curated-tools/new_python_project.md

 ```

 We now want to create a few important files:
-- requirements.txt: this file will contain all the production dependencies of our project.
+- `requirements.txt`: this file will contain all the production dependencies of our project.
-- requirements-dev.txt: this file will contain all the development dependencies of our project.
+- `requirements-dev.txt`: this file will contain all the development dependencies of our project.
 This includes testing,
 documentation, linting, etc.
-- .flake8: this file will contain the configuration for the flake8 linter.
+- `.flake8`: this file will contain the configuration for the flake8 linter.
-- .coveragerc: this file will contain the configuration for generating the unit test coverage report.
+- `.coveragerc`: this file will contain the configuration for generating the unit test coverage report.

 ```shell
 touch requirements.txt requirements-dev.txt .flake8 .coveragerc